 Macro trauma refers to a significant, one-time injury to the jaw or face, such as those sustained in a car accident or a fall.
 These incidents can dislocate the jaw or damage the delicate tissues within the joint, leading to chronic symptoms long after other injuries have healed.

-A traumatic blow can cause the disc within the joint to shift out of place, leading to immediate pain or limited movement.
-In some cases, the onset of symptoms is delayed as the surrounding muscles work overtime to compensate for the structural damage.
+A traumatic blow can shift the disc out of place.
+This may cause immediate pain or limit movement.
+In some cases, symptoms appear later.
+This happens as surrounding muscles work harder to compensate for the damage.
 If you have experienced whiplash or a facial impact, it is essential to monitor your jaw for signs of dysfunction.

 Micro Trauma: Repetitive Stress Habits

-Micro trauma involves small, repetitive injuries that occur over a long period, often without the patient realizing the damage is being done.
+Micro trauma involves small, repetitive injuries over time.
+Many patients do not realize the damage is happening.
 Common examples include chronic teeth grinding (bruxism), jaw clenching due to stress, or consistently chewing on non-food items.

 Unlike a sudden accident, micro trauma builds up over weeks, months, or even years.
 This persistent pressure can wear down the joint surface and strain the ligaments that hold the jaw in place.
-Many patients clench their teeth during sleep or while focusing on work, making this a difficult habit to identify without a professional examination.
+Many patients clench their teeth during sleep or while focusing.
+This makes the habit difficult to identify without a professional exam.

 Everyday Habits That Make TMJ Symptoms Worse

 Many people unintentionally worsen their jaw pain through lifestyle choices and unconscious behaviors.
-Identifying and breaking these habits can significantly reduce the strain on your joints and improve the success of your professional treatment.
+Identifying and breaking these habits can reduce strain on your joints.
+It can also improve treatment outcomes.

 Simple modifications to your daily routine can provide your jaw muscles with the rest they need to begin the healing process.
 We recommend paying close attention to these common behaviors that can exacerbate jaw tension: